SACHSTech/careers-in-computer-science-Tylerguo23/README.md

 ***

 ## Employment Opportunities
-Machine learning engineers have high salaries and been increasing in demand every year.
-However, they also have strict education and skill requirements as listed in previous sections.
+Machine learning engineers have high salaries (anywhere from $60,000 to $250,000 a year) and been increasing in demand.
+The salary vastly varies depending on the specific field and service the ML engineer works on.
+However, they all have strict education and skill requirements as listed in previous sections.
 Here is a table of example job listings:
 |              |    Entry Level    |      Mid Level      |    Senior Level   |
 | ------------ | :---------------: | :-----------------: |:-----------------:|
 | **Employer** | AutoMetrics Manufacturing Technologies Inc. | Nylas | Uber  |